HazyResearch/based/README.md

 python run.py experiment=reference/based-1.3b trainer.devices=8
 ```

 In our paper, we evaluated on the Pile corpus, which is no longer available online, so the ```train/configs/experiment/reference/``` configs are unfortunately not directly runnable.
-For your use, we are including example configs that would train on the [SlimPajama-627B dataset from Cerebras](https://huggingface.co/datasets/cerebras/SlimPajama-627B).
+For your use, we are including an example config that would train on the WikiText103 language modeling data.
 You can launch using the following script:
 ```
 cd train/
 python run.py experiment=example/based-360m trainer.devices=8